Paʻao

 Paʻao is a prominent figure in Hawaiian tradition, often regarded as a historical person whose story has been preserved and retold through oral narratives and chants.
 He is typically described as a kahuna nui (high priest) who arrived in Hawaiʻi from a distant land known as Samoa.

-In King Kalākaua's, Legends and Myths of Hawai‘i, King Kalākaua speculated that some Tahitian chiefs—such as Paʻao and Pilikaʻaiea— have ultimately descended from Samoa.
-He noted the presence of a village called Upolu on Hawai‘i Island and suggested it could be named after the Samoan island of the same name, which he took as possible evidence of that connection but also the fact Ka'u point was named after one of the Manu'a islands of Samoa where voyage had begun after 2000 years.
+In King Kalākaua's Legends and Myths of Hawaiʻi, he speculated that some Tahitian chiefs—such as Paʻao and Pilikaʻaiea— have ultimately migrated from Samoa.
+He noted the presence of a village called Upolu on Hawaiʻi Island and suggested it could be named after the Samoan island of the same name, which he took as possible evidence of that connection but also the fact Kaʻu Point was named after one of the Manu'a Islands of Samoa, where voyage had begun after 2,000 years.

-Legends suggest that Paʻao introduced certain customs (such as human sacrifice, primary worship of the god Kū, red feathered girdles "Kāʻei", Kāʻeke drums and veneration of the bonito fish) to Hawaiʻi.
+Legends suggest that Paʻao introduced certain customs to Hawaiʻi including human sacrifice, primary worship of the god Kū, red feathered girdles called Kāʻei, Kāʻeke drums, and veneration of the bonito fish.
 He is also said to have brought a "pure" chief to rule over Hawaiʻi, deposing the tyrant and highest ranking chief, Kapawā.

 At this time in Hawaiian history, the four island kingdoms were Kauaʻi (Kauaʻi and Niʻihau), Oʻahu, Maui (Maui, Molokaʻi, Lānaʻi, and Kahoʻolawe), and Hawaiʻi.
-After the overthrow by Pāʻao and Pili, Kapawā fled to the Island Kingdom of Maui where his royal relatives, through the ancient ʻUlu bloodlines, provided him with shelter and protection.
-The two bloodlines between Hawaiʻi (Pili) and Maui (ʻUlu) would often go to war, with Maui usually remaining victorious.
-It wasn't until the time of King Kamehameha the Great, who was a direct descendant of Pili, that Hawaiʻi fully conquered the kingdom of Maui.
-Having done so, Kamehameha was able to complete his conquests, bringing about the unification of the Hawaiian islands under one rule.
+After the overthrow by Pāʻao and Pili, Kapawā fled to the Kingdom of Maui where his royal relatives, through the ancient ʻUlu bloodlines, provided him with shelter and protection.
+The two bloodlines of Pili (Hawaiʻi) and ʻUlu (Maui) were frequently at war, with the ʻUlu often victorious.
+It was only under King Kamehameha the Great, a direct descendant of Pili, when Hawaiʻi fully conquered the Kingdom of Maui.
+Having done so, he achieved unification of the Hawaiian Islands as a single kingdom.

-Documented history of the story of Paʻao
+Documented history of Paʻao

-The Paʻao story makes its first documented historical appearance in 1835–1836, in a collection of Hawaiian traditions called Moolelo Hawaii assembled by Hawaiian students of Lahainaluna High School, on the Hawaiian island of Maui.
-This collection was the basis of Sheldon Dibble's 1838 history of Hawaii.
-David Malo was one of the Lahainaluna students active in collecting oral traditions.
-He continued collecting legends and when he died in 1854, he had completed an unpublished manuscript that was finally translated to English and published in 1898.
+The Paʻao stories makes their first documented historical appearance in 1835–1836, in a collection of Hawaiian traditions called Moolelo Hawaiʻi.
+Compiled by Hawaiian students of Lahainaluna High School on Maui, this was the basis of Sheldon Dibble's 1838 history of Hawaii.
+David Malo was among the Lahainaluna students collecting oral traditions, continuing such work; when he died in 1854, he had an unreleased manuscript which was later translated into English and published in 1898.

 Martha Beckwith, in her Hawaiian Mythology (1940, as republished in 1970), notes these historical sources: